-Fully developed genitals are now visible, although still had to detect on ultrasound.
-If you want to find out if your baby is a boy or girl, it you’ll have to wait until after 16 weeks.
+Fully developed genitals are now visible, although still hard to detect on ultrasound.
+If you want to find out whether your baby is a boy or a girl, you’ll have to wait until after 16 weeks.

-When you’re 14 weeks pregnant, your baby is around 9 cms long, weighs about 42.5 grams and is about the size of a lemon.
+When you’re 14 weeks pregnant, your baby is about 9-10 centimetres long, weighs about 42.5 grams and is roughly the size of a lemon.